-The Group's investment properties under development, which are located in different cities in Mainland China, comprise shopping malls, office premises and residential premises.
+The Group's investment properties under development comprise shopping malls, office premises and residential premises.

-We identified the assessing the development costs of the Group's investment properties under development as a key audit matter because the determination of estimated development costs involves significant management judgement and estimation, in particular in relation to project feasibility studies, estimating future development costs to be expended to complete each property development project and the estimated profit margin.
+We identified the assessing of the development costs of the Group's investment properties under development as a key audit matter because the determination of estimated development costs involves significant management judgement and estimation, in particular in relation to project feasibility studies, estimating future development costs to be expended to complete each property development project and the estimated profit margin.